Xerx81/Mail/README.md

 ## Description:

-**Mail** is a Django-based web application that allows users to share and interact with short messages, much like Twitter.
+**Mail** is a Django-based web application that allows users to send and receive mail, reply to them & archive them.

 ## Setup: